National Programmes of Care and Clinical Reference Groups

 What are national programmes of care?

-The specialised services commissioned by NHS England have been grouped into six National Programmes of Care (NPoC).
-Each has an NPoC Board which coordinates and prioritises work across the services in that programme of care.
+The specialised services commissioned by NHS England have been grouped into six national programmes of care (NPoC).
+Each has an NPoC that coordinates work across the services in that programme of care.

 - Trauma – traumatic injury, orthopaedics, head and neck and rehabilitation